-22. The councils are committed to paying the real living wage, the lowest-paid employees (including apprentices) are employed on full time 37 hours equivalent salaries in accordance with the minimum spinal column point currently in use within the councils' grading structure.
-From 1 April 2023, the 3 lowest paid members of staff (0.5% of headcount) will receive £20,974 per annum.
-The Chief Executive's Salary is thus 8.5 times the salary of the lowest-paid member of staff.
+27. The councils are committed to paying the real living wage of £12 per hour (as defined by The Living Wage Foundation), the lowest-paid employees (including apprentices) are employed on full time 37 hours equivalent salaries except for staff who have TUPE'd into the councils who work 40 hours per week.
+From 1 April 2024, the lowest paid members of staff will receive £24.657 per annum.
+The Chief Executive's Salary is thus 7.49 times the salary of the lowest-paid member of staff.
+Any uplift in the real living wage will be implemented on 1 April each year as part of the annual pay negotiations.